radudilirici/Introduction-to-Robotics/Matrix game/README.md

 Colliding with them will result in losing a life (up to 3).
 Touching an obstacle from sideways won't result in a collision.

 ### How to play
 The player position is controlled by using the joystick X axis.
-Specifying a direction will make the player to move to that side all the way to the border of the screen, or untill the oposite direction is chosen.
+Specifying a direction will make the player move to that side all the way to the border of the screen, or until the opposite direction is chosen.

 If the player dies, the game will slow and eventually stop moving until pressing the joystick button, thus reviving the player.
 While in the "dead" state, the joystick X axis is used to move the player just one position at a time.